DJDHWAJ/Active-Directory-Lab/README.md

   - **NIC (Internet):** Obtains IP from home router via DHCP.
   - **NIC (Internal):** Manually assigned IP **172.16.0.1**.
   - Runs **Active Directory (AD DS)** and acts as a **DHCP server**.
+  - This is going to house Active Directory.
+We're going to give this virtual machine two network adapters.
+One is going to be used to connect to the outside internet, and the other one is going to be used to connect to     the VirtualBox kind of private network that the clients are going to connect to.

 - **Client1 (Windows 10)**
   - Connected to **internal network**.